Ozaukee Co. undersheriff reveals details in missing man’s last phone call

 That was the last time anyone heard from Steinbrecker.
 Since then, authorities from several different agencies have searched the ice and wooded areas along Cedar Creek.

 They are also reaching out to residents along the creek for help.
-Authorities executed a reverse 911 call to homeowners, asking them to check their property for any sign of Steinbrecker — even a piece of clothing.
+Authorities called homeowners, asking them to check their property for any sign of Steinbrecker — even a piece of clothing.

 Officials are also handing out flyers with Steinbrecker’s picture and description.